 Alpine Advisory Group (2014 to Present)

 Managing director of a boutique consulting practice that specializes in growth management, turnarounds, and the sale or recapitalization of small to middle market companies.

 - Strategy development

 - Leadership and organizational development

 - Sales and marketing, brand development

-- Startup growth management – org chart, capex and working capital
+- Growth management – prioritization and execution, profitability, capital investment, working capital management

 - Strategic alliances, negotiations, business agreements